-Water can dissolve copper and sometimes lead from pipes and plumbing fittings when it sits in pipes for extended times.
-To protect children and staff from copper and lead, centres are advised to flush their drinking water outlets just before opening after extended periods of closure (e.g. over long holidays).
+Water can dissolve lead and copper from pipes and plumbing fittings when it sits in pipes for extended times.
+To protect children and staff from higher concentrations of copper and lead, centres are advised to flush their drinking water outlets just before opening after extended periods of closure.

-Flushing of internal plumbing in centres can be achieved with three simple steps:
+Flushing of internal plumbing within centres can be achieved with three simple steps;

-- Identify options to collect and reuse flushed water, e.g. plant watering.
+Identify options for collection and reuse of flushed water, e.g. plant watering.

-Only use flushed drinking water from the cold tap to prepare formula and other powdered drinks.
+Use drinking water from the cold tap after flushing has been carried out to prepare formula and other powdered drinks.